aconcan/markdown-cv/index.md

 ### Peblo
 **Head of Customer Success**

 Stakeholder and relationship management.
-Pricing renegotiation.
+Pricing re-negotiation.
 Workflow optimization.

-* Introduced bank account penny testing, to the onboarding process, reducing initial onboarding failure by X%.
-* Led pricing renegotiations with all partners.
+* Led pricing re-negotiations with all partners.
 Succeeded in increasing the average partner fee from 1.1% to 3.5%.
 * Wrote a script to pull daily inbound parter comms data from the Front API.
 Used this data to develop a partner scoring index that captured their cost to serve.
+Allowed us to focus support on more valuable users, and reduce our book of partners to only those who were in line with our unit economics.
+* Introduced bank account penny testing to the onboarding process, reducing initial onboarding failure by 40%.
+* Stepped in on marketing and brand image.
+Managed both the Instagram and TikTok pages.
+Attended the IMS London and BCreator awards in a Sales capacity.
-'-' Handled comms for Peblo’s incoming CEO in the wake of a sudden change of leadership.
-Handled both partners and external company image.
-Reactive, crisis control, working in ambiguity, disagree and commit.
+* Handled comms for Peblo’s incoming CEO in the wake of a sudden change of leadership.
+Handled comms both with partners and and internals.

 `Nov 2019 - Nov 2022`